-A student will be dropped from a class roster if the student does not participate in the class by the drop/add deadline and the faculty member indicates in the electronic class roster that the student never attended.
+Students are expected to participate in a class by the drop/add deadline.
+If they do not, the faculty member has the ability to indicate in the electronic class roster that the student never attended.
 Participation is defined by the faculty member for the class delivery mode.
 If there is an emergency that prevents a student from participating in an online or face-to-face class during the first week of class, the student should contact the professor and the Office of Records and Registration before the schedule adjustment period ends to discuss whether the student may be retained in the course or added after the class has started.